Darthstevo/AWS-web-stack/README.md

 (Full diclosure, We asume you are familiar in the command line, linux, ssh, basic networing and maybe have used AWS for deplying small instances)

+( I will be updating along as i go.. please be patient.
+Thank you)